nealcaren/WhenAfricaAwakesPG/07-Our_International_Consciousness.md

 in no cloudy, metaphysical sense, but simply to mean that they are on top and their will goes&mdash;at present.
 Consider this fact as the pivotal fact of the war.
 Then, in the light of it, consider what is happening in Europe today.
-The white race is superiorits will goes&mdash;because it has invented and amassed greater means for the subjugation of nature and of man than any other race.
+The white race is superior&mdash;its will goes&mdash;because it has invented and amassed greater means for the subjugation of nature and of man than any other race.
 It is the top dog by virtue of its soldiers, guns, ships, money, resources